-During the year to 31 May 2018, the firm expressed an opinion on the financial statements of Discovery Education plc, an entity that currently meets the definition of a Public Interest Entity (PIE).
-We have also been appointed as auditors to Summit Healthcare (Wishaw) plc and will express our audit opinion in the year to 31 May 2019.
+During the year to 31 May 2019, the firm expressed an opinion on the financial statements of Discovery Education plc and Summit Healthcare (Wishaw) plc, entities that currently meet the definition of a Public Interest Entity (PIE).
+We have also been appointed as auditors to HpC King's College Hospital (Issuer) plc and Dudley Summit plc and expressed our audit opinion on these in the year to 31 May 2020.